-- MATH 150-3 Finite Mathematics for Business and Economics or MATH 220-3 Linear Algebra - MATH 152-3 Calculus for Non-majors or MATH 100-3 Calculus I
+MATH 150-3 Finite Mathematics for Business and Economics or MATH 220-3 Linear Algebra

 Students transferring with 30 or more credit hours of courses required for the Commerce degree are exempt from this requirement.

 Students wishing to pursue additional Math courses as electives are advised to choose MATH 100-3 (Calculus I) and MATH 220-3 (Linear Algebra).